ankushChatterjee/iamankush/README.md

 # \<iamankush\>

 This is the first version of my personal Website.
-This is an offline ready PWA.
+This is an offline ready Progressive Web App, with 100/100 Lighthouse PWA score.

 ## Install the Polymer-CLI